SungHo3268/KoGEM/README.md

-This repository is for the underreview paper "Unearthing the Hidden GEM: Testing Grammatical Competence in LLMs and Humans" (ACL 2025)
+# Unearthing the Hidden GEM: Testing Grammatical Competence in LLMs and Humans

+This repository is associated with a paper currently under review for ACL 2025.